liardnos/life-calendar-wallpaper/README.md

 # life-calendar-wallpaper
-automatically set and update your life calendar
+automatically set and update your life calendar (windows only)